dropwizard/dropwizard/docs/source/manual/testing.rst

 ``DropwizardAppRule`` also exposes the app's ``Configuration``, ``Environment`` and the app object itself so that these can be queried by the tests.

+If you don't want to use the ``dropwizard-client`` module or find it excessive for testing, you can get access to a Jersey HTTP client by calling the `client` method on the rule.
+The returned client is managed by the rule and can be reused across tests.

 .. code-block:: java

     public class LoginAcceptanceTest {